 It is clear that Jewish education today encompasses a broad range of learning experiences.
-Hundreds of thousands of American Jews of all ages are currently involved in one way or another informal and informal educational programs.
+Hundreds of thousands of American

+Jews of all ages are currently involved in one way or another in education in formal and informal settings.
 A multitude of institutions offer a wide variety of educational activities.
-Many of these institutions are under the auspices of individual religious denominations == the Orthodox, the Conservative, the Reconstructionist, the Reform.
-Others are independent part of communal or ideological organizations.
-Altogether they inelude day schools, yeshivot, supplementary schools, synagogue-based programs of study and informal activities, community centers, programs at colleges and universities, youth movements, summer camps, educational visits to Israel, early childhood programs, adult and family programs, retreat centers, and museums.
-Thousands of educators --some estimates say 30,000 -- staff these institutions and activities.
-(See Table 1, next page:)
+Many of these institutions are under the auspices of individual religious denominations - the Orthodox, the Conservative, the Reconstructionist, the Reform.
+Others are part of communal or independent organizations.
+Altogether they include day schools, yeshivot, supplementary schools, synagogue-based programs of study and informal activities, community centers, programs at colleges and universities, youth movements, summer camps, educational visits to Israel, early childhood programs, adult and family programs, retreat centers, and museums.
+Thousands of educators - some estimates say 30,000 - staff these institutions and activities.
+(See Table 1.)

-In addition, there are many other ways in which Jewish content is communicated to the Jews of North America --- through the print and broadcast media, cultural events, films, books, and lectures.
-All of these combined contribute to the diversity and richness of the field of It is estimated that more thank billion platlass is spent annually on Jenvish education.
+In addition, there are many other ways in which Jewish content is communicated to the Jews of North America - through the print and broadcast media, cultural events, films, books, and lectures.
+All of these combined contribute to the diversity and richness of the field of Jewish education.
+It is estimated that more than \$1 billion is spent annually on Jewish education.